tsubery/pg_drive/README.md

 # PgDrive

 This library is intended to be a minimalist backup solution for Postgres, Rails and Goodle Drive.
+Basically a free aletrnative to [dumper](https://dumper.io).

 ## Installation